Neighbors in disbelief after 14-year-old shoots and kills woman in Lancaster

 “All I see is the house that this took place at it was taped off,” added Barnes.
 “The house next door to it, there a was a car next to it, that had it taped off.”

-Investigators searched 2701 Quiet Acres Road and found the victim, 44-year-old Veronica McIlwain on the living room floor.
+Investigators searched 2701 Quiet Acres Road and found the victim, Veronica McIlwain, 44, on the living room floor.
 Lancaster County Coroner Karla Deese and Deputy Coroner Joey Edwards responded to the scene.
 In a statement, the coroner says McIlwain suffered multiple gunshot wounds and was pronounced dead on the scene.

 Deputies searched the property and then went to a convenience store in Lancaster where they found a 9mm handgun in a bathroom trash can.

-The investigation led to the suspect who is fourteen years old.
+The investigation led to the suspect who is 14-years-old.
 The teen wasn’t at the home when police first arrived, but investigators say he arrived at the home later that night.

 “Like I say shocking man,” said Barnes.